kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 <exercise name='Exercise 1.04: Project v0.2'>

-  Create a deployment for your project.
+  Create a deployment for the project.

   You won't have access to the port yet but that'll come soon.